bitextor/bitextor/docs/CONFIG.md

 }
 ```

-* `sentenceSplitters`: scripts for sentence splitting.
-All the scripts must read from the standard input and write to the standard output.
-When not specified, [python Moses](https://pypi.org/project/sentence-splitter) will be used.
+* `sentenceSplitters`: provide custom scripts for sentence segmentation per language, script specified under `default` will be applied to all lanuages
-* `customNBPs`: provide a set of files with custom Non-Breaking Prefixes for the default sentence-splitter.
-See their format by checking the [already existing files](https://github.com/berkmancenter/mediacloud-sentence-splitter/tree/develop/sentence_splitter/non_breaking_prefixes).
+* `customNBPs`: provide a set of files with custom Non-Breaking Prefixes for the default sentence-splitter; see [already existing files](https://github.com/berkmancenter/mediacloud-sentence-splitter/tree/develop/sentence_splitter/non_breaking_prefixes) for examples

 ### Tokenisation

 [Moses `tokenizer.perl`](https://github.com/moses-smt/mosesdecoder/blob/master/scripts/tokenizer/tokenizer.perl) is the default tokeniser, which is used through an efficient Python wrapper.
 This is the recommended option unless a language is not supported.

+Custom scripts for tokenisation must read sentences from standard input and write the same number of tokenised sentences to standard output.

 ```yaml
 wordTokenizers: {